 All requests are triaged by the receptionist and documented for chief complaint.
 Therefore, we ask you to provide specific information about your concern, as required for appropriate scheduling, while ensuring your confidentiality.
 The patient in question must be present at the appointment.
-On occasion, both physician and patient will run late – please call to advise, so we can plan accordingly.
+On occasion, both physician and patient will run late – please call to advise if you are running late, so we can plan accordingly.
 We reserve the right to fit in or rebook patients who are late for appointments.

-New patient first appointments is referred to as “meet and greet”, takes about 10–15 minutes.
+New patient first appointments, referred to as “meet and greets”, are scheduled for about 10–20 minutes.

 Regular visits are 10 minutes, to address patient’s main concerns.
-Secondary issues will be addressed if time permits; otherwise, a follow-up appointment will be offered within one week.
-A follow-up appointment is not a dismissal of your concerns, but to ensure an appropriately thorough assessment for the issues are done.
+Secondary issues will be addressed if time permits; otherwise, a follow-up appointment will be offered as soon as possible.
+A follow-up appointment is not a dismissal of your concerns, but to ensure an appropriately thorough assessment for the issues is done.

 Same-day urgent visits: We routinely reserve several appointment slots to accommodate concerns that should be seen urgently.
 When you are sick, we will see you quickly—help us help you by calling early for a same-day appointment.

 Walk-in visits are discouraged.
 Please call ahead for a specific time for a same-day visit.

 Periodic health exams: BC MSP does not cover for periodic health exams.
 Rather, these are only done for those with chronic medical conditions, at the discretion of the physician.
 These visits must be booked in advance, as this visit will be dedicated to do a comprehensive health audit and education session.
 Patients should not save problems or urgent issues for this appointment.
 Make an appointment to be seen much sooner for specific or urgent concerns.